Byeon Woo-seok: Philanthropy

 In October 2024, Byeon donated ($217,000) to Severance Hospital to help fund treatments for pediatric patients.
 The actor kept his donation private, but was later revealed in a report by local news outlet.
 In March 2025, Byeon donated to The Hope Bridge Korea Disaster Relief Association (Note: The Hope Bridge Korea Disaster Relief Association, established in 1961 by a coalition of media and social organizations, began in 1959 as the 'Korea Flood Damage Response Committee' to aid victims of Typhoon Sarah.
 Renamed the 'Korea Disaster Response Association' in 1964, it spearheaded the development of a donation culture in Korea.
 Following the 2001 amendment of the Disaster Relief Act, it became the nation's only government-designated relief organization authorized to collect and distribute donations for domestic natural disasters.) for wildfire relief efforts in Ulsan, Gyeongbuk and Gyeongnam regions.
+In January 2026, he donated ₩100 million to Severance Hospital to support treatment costs for pediatric and adolescent patients.
+In the same month a donation of ₩100 million was also made to support underprivileged female adolescents in South Korea who face financial difficulties in securing menstrual products and maintaining proper hygiene environments through G foundation.

 Public image

 Byeon has been called "Nation's First Love" by Korean media outlets but personally prefers "Monday Blues Cure" as his favorite title.
 Cultural critic Kim Heon-sik said Byeon has "unique appeal characterized by a blend of masculinity, androgynous charm, and an image of trustworthiness".
 Ko Eun-kyung, CEO of KPLUS, described him as a hard worker.
 In 2024, he was placed 4th in Gallup Korea's Television Actor of the Year.